brunurd/rewriting-2015-project/README.md

 ### MinGW (cmake, make, gcc)

-You can generate a project runing cmake in the root folder, I build using CLion with a MinGW i686/32-bit stack.
+You can generate a project runing cmake in the root folder, I build using CLion with a MinGW stack (I use version 4.6.2 32-bit).
 It don't work with Visual C++ because the bgi static lib is not a `.lib` file.